 Key areas of focus will be adapting to the physical impacts of climate change - severe weather events, rising sea levels and shifting temperature zones, responsible financial services practices, responsible investment and governance and reporting.
+As a climate reporting entity under the new climate disclosure regime in New Zealand, the Company will publish its first climate statement alongside financial reporting for FY24.

-Community Involvement
+Community Investment

-The Suncorp Brighter Futures Community Giving Programme empowers employees to make a difference to causes they feel passionate about.
-Through Brighter Futures, Suncorp employees have a range of opportunities to get involved, give and share by volunteering, fundraising, and matched giving.
+Suncorp's Workplace Giving Programme empowers employees to make a difference to causes they feel passionate about, and Suncorp employees have a range of opportunities to give by volunteering time, fundraising, and payroll giving.